xplosionmind/tommi.space/content/jam/public/Flickr to Piwigo.md

 	There are some very important features which are missing in Piwigo.
 I track them <a href='#bugs' title='Piwigo bugs and feature requests'>here</a>
 </div>

-I used [Flickr2Piwigo](https://piwigo.org/ext/extension_view.php?eid=612 'Flickr2Piwigo in Piwigo Extensions Marketplace'), a plugin to [[Flickr to Piwigo|import pictures from Flickr]].
+I used [Flickr2Piwigo](https://piwigo.org/ext/extension_view.php?eid=612 'Flickr2Piwigo in Piwigo Extensions Marketplace'), a plugin to [import pictures from Flickr](Flickr%20to%20Piwigo.md).

 1. Since importing photos from Flickr is very effective and most of the metadata is preserved, there is almost no configuration to be done, for what concerns the pictures.
 	1. For some reason, the albums’ cover images do not always correspond, so they must be updated.